Anisotropic correlation functions as tracers of central galaxy alignments in simulations: Central and group alignment

 As a final comparison with the observational results of \cite{Rodriguez2022}, we propose to determine the anisotropic correlation functions but, in this case, relative to the direction of the group axis.
 We calculate these directions from the eigenvectors associated with the eigenvalues of the shape tensor:

 where $X_{\alpha i}$ is the $i^{th}$ component of the Cartesian coordinates of the $\alpha$ object relative to the centre of the group and $N_{g}$ is the number of objects in the group.

 Figure \ref{fig:fc5} presents the comparison between the result obtained when using the axis from the central galaxies shape (presented in Figure \ref{fig:fc1}, black lines) and the one using the axis from the groups shape (green lines).
-As in {\citet{Rodriguez2022}}, we find that the one-halo term alignment signal is larger for the case when the group shape is used.
+As in \citet{Rodriguez2022}, we find that the one-halo term alignment signal is larger for the case when the group shape is used.

 However, the difference found in TNG300 is smaller than the result obtained from observations.
 This can be explained by projection effects, together with the method used to calculate the correlation function, both enhancing the anisotropies on the smaller scales.
 A striking result obtained from the observations was that both the anisotropy associated with the central galaxy and the group were indistinguishable on large scales.
 However, when we analyze it in the simulation, we can detect a small difference, which means that the groups are more aligned with the distant environment than their central galaxy.
 This result suggests that the observed anisotropy signal for the central galaxy could be because of an alignment between it and its group.
 It is possible that two effects are involved in this phenomenon.
 First, non-linear physical processes would produce the alignment of the central galaxy within the dark matter halo.
-Second, hierarchical evolution would be responsible for the alignment of the clusters with the large-scale structure.
+Second, the large-scale structure distribution of matter is imprinted in the hierarchical nature of the dark matter halo formation \citep{paz2011alignments}.
+This mechanism would explain the galaxy cluster alignment at large scales beyond the halo.

 Taking advantage of the dark matter information in the simulation, we calculate the halo shape with the same procedure as in equation \ref{eq1} but using the dark matter particles.
 The results with the latter determination are shown in orange in Figure \ref{fig:fc5}.
 We find a similar trend to the results obtained when member galaxies are used to estimate the group shapes, but the alignment increases slightly.
-Our results are at some point expected, since over-dense dark matter regions are linked with the satellite galaxies position within the halos.
+Our results are at some point expected since over-dense dark matter regions are linked with the satellite galaxies' position within the halos.

 Since the alignment obtained by calculating the shape of the halo with galaxies or dark matter is very similar and slightly larger than that estimated with the central galaxy shape, it is clear that the alignment between the central galaxy and its host group/halo needs to be explored.
 To quantify this alignment, we measure the angle between the corresponding major axes.
 Figure \ref{fig:ali1} shows the measured probability density distribution for total, red, and blue samples of central galaxies regarding the halo shape calculated with the galaxies members (solid lines) and with the dark matter particles (dashed line).
 As expected from Figure \ref{fig:fc5}, the alignment of the central galaxy with the dark matter in its host halo is slightly stronger.